Best Offline Speech-to-Text & Voice to Text Mac (2026)

 Local processing eliminates that entire attack surface.
 Your audio lives on your device.
 Period.

 For freelancers, lawyers, therapists, doctors, and anyone handling sensitive information, local speech-to-text isn’t a nice-to-have.
 It’s a professional requirement.
+See our guide on private dictation for lawyers and doctors.

 Final verdict